joewellhe/Medica--Rag-Survey/README.md

 Due to their larger number of parameters, large language models have a superior ability to understand text.
 Some researchers choose to use the embedding layers of open-source LLMs for document embedding.
 There are many LLMs available for embedding purposes.
 More details about LLMs in RAG can be found in [Generation Model](#generation-model) section.
 Here, we provide an [example](https://github.com/ToneLi/BIoMedRAG/blob/main/0_make_relation_chuck_and_scorer_data/1_get_store_chuck_embeddings_5.py) that uses MedLLaMA as an embedding model.

+However, most large language models (LLMs) are decoder-only architectures that employ causal attention mechanisms, which inherently limit their ability to generate rich contextualized representations.
+Despite these limitations, numerous studies have demonstrated that LLM-based embeddings outperform BERT-based embeddings across a wide range of tasks.
+Consequently, researchers are increasingly focusing on developing more advanced LLM-based embedding methods that can be effectively applied to document-based tasks such as information retrieval.
+Below, we list some recent advancements in this field.

+- **Llama2Vec**:  An LLM-based embedding method that fine-tunes Llama on novel unsupervised adaptation tasks, enabling it to serve as an effective backbone encoder for dense retrieval.
+Although originally developed for the general domain, it can be applied to or further enhanced for biomedical RAG.<br>[[pdf]](https://aclanthology.org/2024.acl-long.191/);
+- **Landmark Embedding**: Instead of splitting long contexts into chunks, this method provides an approach to construct semantic representations at specific semantic positions, such as the end of a sentence or paragraph, known as landmark embedding.<br>[[pdf]](https://aclanthology.org/2024.acl-long.180/)

+- **LLM2Vec:** It provide a simple unsupervised approach that can transform any decoder-only LLM into a strong text encoder.<br>[[pdf]](https://arxiv.org/abs/2404.05961);[[Github]](https://github.com/McGill-NLP/llm2vec)

 ##### Biomedical Embedding Models

 In many biomedical NLP tasks, language models trained on biomedical-related corpora outperform general-domain language models due to their superior ability to understand biomedical language.
 Therefore, using a biomedical language model as an embedding model is a common approach to building a semantic retriever.
 Below, we list some popular biomedical embedding models.